‘The opposite of faith is not doubt but certainty.’

 A L B U M S F O R W H E N E V E R

 British-Japanese singer Rina Sawayama cites the ‘90s and ‘00s tunes she grew up with as a major influence on her music.
 On Sawayama, the result is a unique sound (dubbed ‘Y2K nostalgia’ by critics) that combines catchy r&b with distorted guitars, and sweet pop with dark, nu-metal vibes.
 Expect to travel through space and time, journeying through pure ‘90s pop (“Tokyo Love Hotel”), anthemic nu-metal (“Who’s Gonna Save U Now?”), ‘00s r&b (“XS”), epic belters (“Dynasty”), and ‘90s club music (“Lucid”), and beyond.

 The 31-year-old’s record focuses on identity, in particular her own personal experiences with belonging, family, and stereotypes.
 It consists of 13 tracks, but the deluxe edition includes three extra songs.
 (A testament to the album: it was very difficult selecting just three standout tracks.)

 Sawayama self-released EP, Rina, in 2017.
 In 2021, she released “Free Woman” with Lady Gaga, and last year, “Beg for You” with Charli XCX.
 She also appeared on a Metallica tribute album.
-For more, check out The Making of Sawayama on YouTube.
+For more on this album, check out The Making of Sawayama on YouTube.